mosip/documentation/docs/registration-client-home-page.md

     - Packet Approvals/rejections
     - Packet upload
     - Server confirmation on receiving a packet
-    - Deletion of packets after receiving a confirmation of them being sent
+    - Deletion of packets after receiving a confirmation
     - Deletion of pre-registration packets
     - Deletion of center specific data like the public/policy key

-    Note: After completing the above tasks, a restart will be prompted to initiate the full sync with new center details.
+    **Note**: After completing the above tasks, a *restart* will be prompted to initiate the full sync with new center details.

 * **Check Updates**: Clicking on this button, triggers a check for any new client version availability in the upgrade server.
     The machine must be online to be able to check updates.